Japanese used vehicle exporting: Canada

+Cayman Islands

+The Cayman Islands government announced on 1 May 2023 that the cabinet approved, on 25 April 2023, changes in Customs and Border Control (Prohibited Goods) (Amendment) Order, 2023 that restrict the importation of used vehicles from 2016 to 2023.
+Exceptions are made for classic/antique vehicles and vehicles meant for agricultural work, construction, maintenance or engineering vehicles older than 8 years.

 Chile

 In Chile, second hand imported vehicles may only be registered in the extreme regions of Arica and Parinacota, Tarapacá, Aisén and Magallanes.
 Japanese used vehicles must meet emission standards and be converted to left hand drive.

 However, a big market of non converted cars exists in the duty-free zone of Iquique, where customers from other countries buy them and sometimes drive them home.

 Greece

 In Greece, second hand vehicles are allowed but they cannot be older than three years old (ambulance or fire engine vehicles cannot be older than six years old), have to meet emission standards and be left hand drive.
 Right hand drive vehicles and tourist vehicles older than six years old that enter Greece from neighboring countries are usually towed to borders where they are allowed.

 Hong Kong

 Many used cars from Japan are registered in Hong Kong, including both Japanese makes and even European makes, since both Hong Kong and Japan are right hand drive.
 In order to register the car in Hong Kong, the car must be less than seven years old, gasoline powered, meet Euro VIc emission and noise standards, with E-mark for all glass and safety belts, and an unleaded-fuel restrictor installed (if not already present).

 For cars over 20 years old, they can be imported as classic cars and not have to meet Euro VIc emission standards.

 If a Japanese used car is fitted with privacy windows, it must be converted to clear glass in order to be registered in Hong Kong.